Distance Education Courses

 - Step 2: Visit your instructor's web page for more detailed information about the course.
 You can also access their phone/email/office hours info there.

-- Step 3: The majority of courses use Blackboard, an online learning management system that holds your course content.
+- Step 3: The majority of courses use Canvas, an online learning management system that holds your course content.
 Those that don't are listed in the distance education schedule.
 Check the distance education schedule first.
 Blackboard will only be available through spring 2016 term.
 Most courses will be on Canvas during this transition.

 - Step 5: If you wish to add a class after the term begins, contact your instructor for an Add Code and add on WebAdvisor.
 Your added course will show up in Canvas before the end of the day in which you register.

 Students are expected to meet conduct standards outlined in the Student Rights and Responsibilities Handbook.
 Section V. subsection G. refers to discipline related to online or distance education.